-In case if you are HODLING 1 Bitcoin, the profit generated by your Put option offsets Bitcoin’s price fall from $10000 to $5000.
+In case if you HODLING 1 Bitcoin, the profit generated by your Put option offsets Bitcoin’s price fall from $10000 to $5000.
 This is hedging!

 III.
 Automated trading

-Finally, one of my most favorite, easiest and affordable hedging strategies is automated trading.
+Finally, one of my most favourite, easiest and affordable hedging strategies is automated trading.
 High-frequency trading mechanisms implemented in various automated bots allow making profits regardless of the market direction.
 Basically, you let the bot generate profits for you in a quote currency using the base currency.
 The idea is well-explained in our related article.

 The biggest advantage of Bitsgap automated bots is that you can always stay in the market.
 Accumulated profit by the bot will automatically offset the negative value change in case the price of the base currency will start to depreciate.
 In the example below is a DATA/BTC cryptocurrency pair.

-Imagine buying DATA at a price of 0.00000750 BTC (white box on a chart) and HODLING it without automated bot, which would otherwise use purchased DATA to accumulate profits for you in BTC by selling high and buying low each time the market swings.
+Imagine buying DATA at the price of 0.00000750 BTC (white box on the chart) and HODLING it without automated bot, which would otherwise use purchased DATA to accumulate profits for you in BTC by selling high and buying low each time the market swings.
 In this case, your ROI would be -4.01$ as indicated in the blue box.
 However, with automated bot ON the profit generated would offset DATA price drop.

 Your ROI would be only -2%.
 In other words, you would hedge DATA from a higher loss.
 As the price of DATA then starts to revert back to its previous higher-high, with a base currency appreciation and the bot continued profit generation you will quickly get to a positive ROI.